 The other thing is that it skews our perspective of what is real growth in our lives, and what is absorbing hype.
 Big shifts in your consciousness or personal breakthroughs are truly special and don’t happen in one day or on any timeline but your own.

 Discern what is helpful and what is a distraction

 Zen is concerned with things as they are, without always trying to interpret them.
-Just like science can sometimes be distracting and take away the beauty and magic of what we’re experiencing, spiritual science can do the same thing.
+Just like science can distract from the beauty and magic of what we’re experiencing, spiritual science can do the same thing.

 Hearing about astral travel, channeling aliens, or talking about light grids shifting on planet earth often have ungrounding effects on people.
 Additionally, you may encounter places online that discuss these topics every single day.
 This easily turns into 12th house escapism, and during times of upheaval or crisis comes the realization that all that second-hand information of light grids and portals did not help.
 This is why the Masters taught people grounding techniques, like pranayama, Japa, yoga, and meditation instead of just telling them about their cool conversation with the Nāga serpents.

 There are no outside energies in the form of downloads, light codes, or grand conjunctions that are going to make you more spiritual.
 You earn it through patience, practice, sincerity, mistakes, effort, and relentless persistence.
 If someone is providing a “transmission” or working with light language/light codes, they are performing a healing/increasing your light body.
 This has emotional and physical/energetic benefits, but they fade and subside as soon as nothing is done to maintain it.
 Does that make sense?